The United States suffers record unemployment while Europe fares better in battling the coronavirus shutdown.

 - Tests/1,000 people NO DATA

-France has had a financial response around the median, characterized by debt forbearance and income support for both employed and unemployed workers.
+France has a relatively strong financial response score, driven by debt forbearance and income support for both employed and unemployed workers, although its stimulus package is relatively weak.

 - Income support 2